Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 G: Yeah...
 (Inaudible) Rocky she’s very constipated.
 I can’t (Inaudible).

-A:Yeah.
+A: Yeah.
 Well, you need to do that suppository.
 You have to understand Michael that the colon – the bacteria in the colon – gets the scum of whatever’s left and it’s not healthy; it’s not that good.
 So they’re getting pre-digested this, toxic that – everything in the colon that goes through